-We all know mustard is a very short duration crop, but mustard has a deep root system and it observes nutrients from the soil quick.
+We all know mustard is a very short-duration crop, but mustard has a deep root system and it observes nutrients from the soil quickly.

 So mustard farming requires a large portion of nutrients and we will suggest farmers do proper nutrient management.

 We will recommend farmers do soil testing before applying any chemical fertilizer in the field.
-30 days Before sowing, give 17 to 25 tonnes of farmyard manure.
+30 days Before sowing, give 17 to 25 tons of farmyard manure.

-Make sure it is well rotten because partial rotten farmyard manure can grow and invite new insects, pests in the field.
+Make sure it is well rotten because partial rotten farmyard manure can grow and invite new insects, and pests into the field.

-When we are cultivating mustard in the irrigated condition, the nitrogen fertilizer requirement is 85 to 160 kg per hectare in which we will suggest giving half amount of nitrogen as the Basal dose and the remaining half after 30 to 40 days of sowing.
+When we are cultivating mustard in irrigated conditions, the nitrogen fertilizer requirement is 85 to 160 kg per hectare.
+We will suggest giving half the amount of nitrogen as the Basal dose and the remaining half after 30 to 40 days of sowing.

-The phosphorus requirement in the irrigated conditions is 55 to 60 kg per hectare, applying method is half the amount of phosphorus before the sowing as basal dose and the remaining half as a top dressing 30 to 35 days after sowing.
+The phosphorus requirement in irrigated conditions is 55 to 60 kg per hectare.
+Applying method is to use half the amount of phosphorus before the sowing as a basal dose and the remaining half as a top dressing 30 to 35 days after sowing.

-Potassium requirement in rainfed condition for mustard is 15 to 20 kg per hectare application method of Potassium will be same as nitrogen and phosphorus half does before sowing and remaining half dose after sowing.
+Potassium requirements in rainy conditions for mustard are 15 to 20 kg per hectare application method of Potassium will be the same as nitrogen and phosphorus half dose before sowing and the remaining half dose after sowing.

-When we cultivate mustard in the rainfed condition, then the nitrogen requirement is less than compared to irrigated condition.
+When we cultivate mustard in the rained condition, then the nitrogen requirement is less than compared to an irrigated condition.
 It requires only 35 to 65 kg per hectare.
-We will suggest applying the full dose of nitrogen as basal does, phosphorus requirement is also very less in rainfed conditions as compared to the irrigated condition, phosphorus requirement is 20 to 25 kg per hectare.
+We will suggest applying the full dose of nitrogen as the basal does.
+Phosphorus requirement is also very less in rainfed conditions as compared to irrigated conditions.
+The phosphorus requirement is 20 to 25 kg per hectare.
 We will suggest applying a full dose of phosphorus, as Basel does.
 In rainfed conditions, potassium is not required.

-Applying the proper amount of fertiliser after soil testing will increase the yield of mustard.
+Applying the proper amount of fertilizer after soil testing will increase the yield of mustard.

 Weed Management In Mustard Farming

-weeds not only compete with the mustard crop, for nutrients in the soil, it also takes space in the field, for sunlight also competes with the mustard crop.
+Weeds not only compete with the mustard crop, for nutrients in the soil; they also takes space in the field, for sunlight, also compete with the mustard crop.

-Before sowing the mustard crop ? clean the field, all the weeds from the field should be removed.
+Before sowing the mustard crop? clean the field, and all the weeds from the field should be removed.
 After proper tillage, leave the field for sun-drying. from this, all the remaining weed roots will dry and get destroyed.

-We all know the growth of the weed is more compared to crop, so the first few days after sowing are very important for us to keep the field clean from the weed, so we will recommend farmers to do first weeding after 25 to 30 days of sowing.
-The first four to five-week is very important, to keep the field free from weed.
+We all know the growth of the weed is more compared to the crop, so the first few days after sowing are very important for us to keep the field clean from the weed, so we will recommend farmers to do first weeding after 25 to 30 days of sowing.
+The first four to five-weeks are very important, to keep the field free from weed.

-After irrigation, the growth of the weed increases so fast, in this condition we will recommend farmers to do weeding 7 days after irrigation. agriculture scientists reported In different projections that heavy weed can damage up to 20 to 50 percent of the mustard yield.
+After irrigation, the growth of the weed increases so fast, in this condition, we will recommend farmers to do weeding 7 days after irrigation. agriculture scientists reported in different projections that heavy weeds can damage up to 20 to 50 percent of the mustard yield.

-We can control weeds in mustard farming by two methods: first by mechanical method and the second method is a chemical method.
-Both methods have their own advantage and disadvantages.
+We can control weeds in mustard farming by two methods: the first mechanical method and the second method is chemical method.
+Both methods have their own advantages and disadvantages.

-In the mechanical method, we take the help of labours and some instrument like a scabbard (khurpi) or any sharp object to remove the weed from the field but it is time taking method and labour-intensive method, it will work well when weed density is less.
+In the mechanical method, we take the help of labor and some instrument like a scabbard (khurpi) or any sharp object, to remove the weed from the field but it is a time-taking method and labour-intensive method, it will work well when weed density is less.

-In the chemical method of weed control, we use chemicals like 2, 4 D to control the weed.
-The major benefit of the chemical weed control method is it is fast and very helpful to control the high-density weed.
-It is fast but not good for the environment and human health chemical spray should do with proper protection.
+In the chemical method of weed control, we use chemicals like 2, 4-D to control the weed.
+The major benefit of the chemical weed control method is that it is fast and beneficial in controlling the high-density weed.
+It is fast but not good for the environment and human health chemical spray should be used with proper protection.

 Irrigation Management For Mustard Cultivation

-The water requirement of mustard crop ? is between 25 to 40 cm/year.
+The water requirement of a mustard crop? is between 25 to 40 cm/year.
 It also depends on the environmental condition.
 There are two important stages of irrigation first state is the flowering stage, which comes after 25 to 30 days of sowing.
-It is a very important stage if irrigation will not available at this, stage it will affect the yield of the crop.
+It is a very important stage, if irrigation will not be available at this stage, it will affect the yield of the crop.

 The second important stage of irrigation is the pod filling stage, also known as the pod formation stage.
-It will come 55 to 65 days of sowing.
-In this stage, the mustard plant requires more water for its development.
-Irrigation at the first stage will help the plant for vegetative growth and the second stage of irrigation is for reproductive growth and development of the plant.
+It will come in 55 to 65 days of sowing.
+At this stage, the mustard plant requires more water for its development.
+Irrigation in the first stage will help the plant for vegetative growth and the second stage of irrigation is for reproductive growth and development of the plant.

 If the farmer can’t give two irrigation of the mustard, then we will suggest the farmer give only one irrigation in between 35 to 45 days.

-The drainage facility in the field should be good because the mustard plant is very sensitive to the water-logging condition roots of the plant can be damaged in this condition.
+The drainage facility in the field should be good because the mustard plant is very sensitive to water-logging conditions, as they can damage the plant in this condition.

 As we have observed in many parts of the world, farmers are doing mustard farming with no irrigation.
 They grow it as an unirrigated crop.